-Project Name Jamaica Solid Waste Management (PPP) Mode of Procurement Public-Private Partnerships (PPPs) Project Sponsors Ministry of Local Government & Community Development (MLGCD) Description and Location The Government of Jamaica (GoJ), through the Ministry of Local Government & Community Development (MLCCD), aims to improve the solid waste management (SWM) services in Jamaica by separating the regulatory and operational functions of the National Solid Waste Management Authority (NSWMA), through the engagement of the private sector and introduction of sustainable treatment facilities via a PPP arrangement.
-This is intended to allow the NSWMA to focus on its sole role of regulators in the waste management sector.
-The GoJ aims to achieve the following objectives through the ISWM PPP Project: Harnessing private sector participation and innovation in the integrated development of waste management services in Jamaica Privatise collection of municipal solid waste (MSW) with associated improvements in efficiency and cost reduction Improved service quality for MSW collection by introducing modern equipment, technologies and processes Fiscally affordable and sustainable infrastructure The scope of the PPP project includes waste collection, transportation, transfer stations, waste-to-energy (WtE) facilities, and a sanitary landfill and are expected to be implemented over three (3) phases.
-Phase 1 - Collection and Transportation (C&T) Phase 2 - C&T, 65MW Waste-to-energy (WtE-1) facility and a Sanitary Landfill (SLF) Phase 3 - C&T, 26 MW WtE-2 facility Two main PPP contracts are proposed to cover all three (3) phases: 1.
-PPP South: Covering 9 parishes, including a 65 MW WtE facility and a sanitary landfill 2.
-PPP North: Covering 5 parishes, including a 26 MW WtE facility PPP South: Covering 9 parishes, including a 65 MW WtE facility and a sanitary landfill
+Project Name Jamaica Solid Waste Management (PPF 2) Mode of Procurement Public-Private Partnerships (PPPs) Project Sponsors Ministry of Local Government & Community Development (MLGCD) Description and LocationThe Government of Jamaica (GoJ), through the Ministry of Local Governm Community Development (MLGCD), aims to improve the solid waste manage (SWM) services in Jamaica by separating the regulatory and operational fur of the National Solid Waste Management Authority (NSWMA), througe engagement of the private sector and introduction of sustainable treat facilities via a PPP arrangement.
+This is intended to allow the NSWMA to for s to improve the solid waste management the regulatory and operational functions ment Authority (NSWMA), through the d introduction of sustainable treatment intended to allow the NSWMA to focus on ation and innovation in the integrated services in Jamaica solid waste (MSW) with associated reduction W collection by introducing modern ses The scope of the PPP project includes waste collection, transportation, transfer stations, waste-to-energy (WtE) facilities, and a sanitary landfill and are expected to be implemented over three (3) phases.
+Phase 1 - Waste Collection and Transportation Phase 2 - Construction of a 65MW Waste-to-energy plant and a Sanitary Landfill (SLF) Phase 3 - Construction of a 26 MW Waste-to-Energy plant Two main PPP contracts are proposed to cover all three (3) phases: PPP South: Covering 9 parishes, including a 65 MW WtE facility and a sanitary landfill PPP North: Covering 5 parishes, including a 26 MW WtE facility Contact Information Renee Rattray Manager, PPP & Privatisation Division Development Bank of Jamaica Email address: rrattray@dbankjm.com Telephone: 876-929-4000 Ext.
+4100 Rashawn Edwards Account Executive, PPP & Privatisation Division Development Bank of Jamaica Email address: redwards@dbankjm.com Telephone:876-929-4000 Ext.
+4085

-Renee Rattray

-Manager, PPP & Privatisation Division

-Development Bank of Jamaica

-Email address:

-rrattray@dbankjm.com

-Telephone: 876-929-4000 Ext.
-4100

-Rashawn Edwards

-Account Executive, PPP & Privatisation

-Division

-Development Bank of Jamaica

-Email address: redwards@dbankjm.com

-Telephone:876-929-4000 Ext.
-4026